 Table S1.
 Starting model and inversion parameters used in the OCCAM1D inversions.
-For each layer, the table lists the layer thickness in meters, the starting inversion parameter value in log10(resistivity), the fixed resistivity value (a value of 0 indicates that the layer is not fixed), the roughness penalty weight applied across each layer boundary, the preference (prejudice) value in log10(resistivity), and the penalty applied to the preference value.All inversions employ a second-differencing roughness penalty and a target RMS misfit of 1.0.
+For each layer, the table lists the layer thickness in meters, the starting inversion parameter value in log10(resistivity), the fixed resistivity value (0 indicates the layer is not hard-fixed), the roughness penalty weight applied across each layer boundary, the preference (prejudice) value in log10(resistivity), and the penalty applied to the preference value.
+The a priori constraints on the uppermost crustal layer and ~20 km lithospheric depth are implemented via preference values and roughness penalties rather than hard-fixing layer resistivities.
+All inversions employ a second-differencing roughness penalty and a target RMS misfit of 1.0.